Gokarna (film): Soundtrack

 Gurukiran scored the music for the film while Upendra and Kaviraj penned the lyrics for the soundtrack.
 The album consists of five tracks.
 The audio release function was held at The Club, Bangalore.
 Actor and politician Ambareesh released the soundtrack album.
 The event was followed by the ramp show and dance program performed by a local dance troupe.
 Two songs from the film were screened for the media.
+G. P. Rajarathnam's poem Brahma Ninge was adapted as a song for the film.

 Box office

 Although Gokarna turned out to be a safe bet at the box office, it was not as successful as the previous film with the Upendra–Naganna combination, Kutumba.
 However, Gokarna completed a 175-day run in Bangalore.
 The film was followed by yet another successful film with the same combination, Gowramma (2005).